 Unique Dog Names for a Pug

-This little dog is one of the most popular breeds in the UK and in the US is a common choice for families living in cities and apartments.
+This little dog is one of the most popular breeds in the UK and the US; it is a common choice for families living in cities and apartments.
+But while these dogs may be common, their personalities are anything but!
 Finding a special name for a new Pug is not as easy as just looking up something on the internet.

 I know.
 I have looked around, and most of the sites will make recommendations like Peanut and Baby.
 Those names work great if you want your Pug to match every other little dog at the park.

-- · Ping –“cookie”, for little Pug puppies that are already little chow hounds—and it also great if your puupy comes running every time she hears the microwave ping.
+- Ping: “cookie”, for little Pug puppies that are already little chowhounds—and it also great if your puppy comes running every time she hears the microwave ping.

 Chinese Baby Names For Pugs